pmqs/zipdetails/t/files/0003-winzip/readme.md

 # WinZip

+ -
 ## Reference

-New feature in WinZip 25 that detects duplicat efile and stores a reference entry.
+New feature in WinZip 25 that detects duplicate file and stores a reference entry.
 See https://www.winzip.com/en/support/compression-methods/.

 Create three files rae have same content: f1, f2, f3.